fdilke/bewl/bewl2/done-todo.md

 - use withAutos/withEndos pattern again for algebras; loop over the sequence of operators
 - replace ~> with > (both of them), > with ~> ?
 - 'idiomatic' use of operations, so we should be able to talk about a * g if a suitable group and action are in scope
+- if calculating S_13 via endos-then-units is too much, use special purpose code from symm-group, integrate?
+- formalize the 'drivers' by putting them all in a ToposDrivers trait?
+There are likely to be more.
+- extend withSymmetricGroup to also include the action on ints
+- lose the implicit exponential [X > X], shouldn't need it